 Casper is rolled into a box and mailed to your house.

-- The base layer stands 5 inches high and is made out of dense poly foam that builds the foundation and gives spine-aligning assistance.
+- The base layer is made out of dense poly foam that builds the foundation and gives spine-aligning assistance.

-Lull is another bed-in-a-box that also stands 10 inches tall.
+Lull is another bed-in-a-box that stands 10 inches tall.

-The cover fabric is a soft and stretchable rayon and polyester blend that is fully-removable if you need to do a bit of spot cleaning.
+The cover fabric is a soft and stretchable rayon and polyester blend that is breathable and should feel cool to the touch.

-- The top layer contains memory foam that has both open cell and a gel infusion to help keep the surface from overheating.
+- The top layer contains memory foam that’s infused with gel to help keep the surface from overheating.
 This 1.5-inch layer molds to your shape and eases the pressure that can build up in your joints.

-- The second layer helps the mattress transition from softer to firmer with a poly foam that is 1.5 inches thick that delivers some support and body conformance.
+- The second layer helps the mattress transition from softer to firmer with a poly foam that is 1.5 inches thick that delivers support and motion isolation.

-- The base layer’s 7-inch block of high-density poly foam was designed to hold your spine straight and comfortable.
+- The base layer’s 7-inch block of high-density poly foam was designed to hold your spine straight and comfortable while providing a durable foundation for the bed.

 Comparing Firmness (Support & Comfort)